 Improving your copies based on your audience’s preferences can boost conversions.
-To buttress this, Litmus’ study found that businesses that A/B test generate double the ROI of businesses that don’t.
+According to a Litmus study, businesses that A/B test generate double the ROI of businesses that don’t.

 2. You’re not segmenting your list

-Segmenting your list means dividing your subscribers into separate groups and targeting them based on their actions, shared interests, buyer personas, position in the sales cycle, etc.
+Segmenting your list means dividing your subscribers into separate groups and targeting them based on their actions, shared interests, buyer personas, sales cycle position, etc.

 Not everyone on your list wants the same thing from your business.
-Even if they do, not everyone on your list wants (or is ready for) the same thing at the same time.
+Even if they do, not everyone wants (or is ready for) the same thing at the same time.

 With an unsegmented list, you’re either: